 Why has the lack of emotional intelligence fostered a toxic masculinity?

 by Joseph Cohen, President, and co-founder, Empowered Fathers in Action and co-author of Write Father, Write Son: A Bond-Building Journey

 In an era when empowered American women have been holding public figures accountable for their sexual misconduct, the world has seen the effect of challenging the judgment of these men, questioning their motives, and scrutinizing their intellect.
 Understanding this male behavior is as important as addressing its root cause.

-Unearthing the root cause — beneath prevailing attitudes, family dysfunction, and limited beliefs — is part of the process which will explain why the lack of social and emotional intelligence in America has fostered a toxic masculinity built upon a myth of the alpha male.
+Unearthing the root cause — beneath prevailing attitudes, family dysfunction, and limiting beliefs — is part of the process which will explain why the lack of social and emotional intelligence in America has fostered toxic masculinity built upon a myth of the alpha male.

-As a mother who began raising three sons while being married to a prominent brain surgeon, Dr. Olson also believes that the more affluent a family is, the more they tend to enable their sons by excusing macho behavior.
+As a mother who began raising three sons while married to a prominent brain surgeon, Dr. Olson also believes that the more affluent a family is, the more they tend to enable their sons by excusing macho behavior.
 “We’re in a collective unconscious crisis,” says Olson, founder of Georgia Childhood Domestic Violence Association.
 “Boys will parent their sons the way in which they were parented by their fathers.
 They need a functional model.”

 Too many boys are focused on being accepted and trying to become something they’re not rather than being their best self.
 “It’s alright to acknowledge the Alpha dynamic in a boy,” says Rob Howze, the father of a son and two daughters who is a minister and public speaker, “but the soft skills like communication, empathy, and critical thinking associated with emotional intelligence matter the most.”